Avoiding the Probate Process

 • The home was a gift or inheritance

-A community property state like California assumes that all property acquired during a marriage is community property.
-It doesn't matter whose name is on the title if community funds were used to purchase it.
+A community property state like California assumes all property acquired during a marriage is community property.
+If the property was purchased with community funds, it doesn't matter whose name is on the title.

-• The property was received as a gift or inheritance by only one spouse
+• Property received as a gift or inheritance by only one spouse

-• The property was in only one spouse's name and they paid for it with separate funds
+• The property was only in one spouse's name, and that spouse paid for the property with separate funds

 Even in a community property state, one spouse may own property to which the other spouse has no inheritance right.
-If ownership is complicated, it's likely to go to a court proceeding.
+When ownership rights are complicated, it's likely to go to a court proceeding.

-Talk to a probate attorney about your state's probate laws and how real property can be transferred.
+Talk to a probate attorney about your state's probate laws and how a court process may allow the transfer of real property.

 Accounts with Named Beneficiaries

-Many financial institutions allow you to designate a beneficiary on your account who will receive the assets in your account upon your death.
+Many financial institutions allow you to name a beneficiary on your account.
+A beneficiary designation allows the asset to transfer to the beneficiary upon your death.
 These assets never become part of the estate and thus avoid probate.
-Below are some of the most common financial assets that allow you to do this.
+Below are common financial assets typically transferred to named beneficiaries through a beneficiary designation.

 Payable on Death (POD) Accounts